Hardik-Pratap-Gohil/Virtual-Try-On-Closet/Week2/Assignment/Readme.md

 ## Submission

 Submit your completed Python script along with screenshot of a document(or any rectangular object it detected) via the google form.
 Ensure your script includes comments explaining your code.
+You are free to use any other method you see fit but make sure you explain it thoroughly

 ## Challenges